Mayoral elections in New Haven, Connecticut: Democratic primary

 In late July, three developments occurred, which left Elicker without an opponent in the primary.
 Karen DuBois-Walton, the CEO of Elm City Communities (the city's public housing authority), who had been running a campaign for the nomination, withdrew from the race.
 Mayce Torres, a two-time aldermanic candidate, who was running in the Democratic primary, switched over to the Republican primary.
 Elena Tej Grewel, who had previously formed an exploratory committee for a prospective run, announced that she would not be running.
 Before DuBois-Walton's withdrawal, it had been anticipated the primary contest between Ellicker and her would have been competitive.

 Republican primary

 In July 2021, Mayce Torres, who had previously been running for the Democratic nomination, announced that she would instead be running for the Republican nomination.

 2023

-The 2023 New Haven, Connecticut mayoral election will be held in November 2023.
-Incumbent mayor Justin Elicker is running for re-election to a third term in office.
+The 2023 New Haven, Connecticut, mayoral election was held on November 7, 2023.
+Incumbent mayor Justin Elicker won re-election to a third term in office, winning nearly 80% of the vote and every ward.

 Democratic primary

+The Democratic primary was held on September 12.
+Incumbent mayor Justin Elicker defeated challenger Liam Brennan, winning all 30 of the city's wards.